About linocut

 When is a print not a print?

-If I produced an oil painting and I was really pleased with it, I might like to have art prints (Giclee prints) made from the image.
-I might sell the painting at say, £500, and the prints (identical copies) at say, £50.
-If I decide to only ever make 50 of these copies, (an edition to 50), the copies would be labelled 1/50, 2/50 etc. (Edition meaning a set that are exactly the same) These are limited edition art prints, and are identical to the original.
-I may or may not sign these.
+If an artist produced an oil painting and was really pleased with it, they might like to have prints made from the image.
+The painting might sell at say, £500, and the prints (identical copies) at say, £50.
+These prints are reproductions (also known as art prints, fine art prints or giclee prints) and are identical to the original.
+If they decide to only ever make 50 of these reproductions, (an edition to 50), the copies would be labelled 1/50, 2/50 etc. (Edition meaning a set that are exactly the same) These may or may not be signed.

-Another scenario is that instead of limiting my edition, I might decide that I like my oil painting so much that I will just produce an endless supply of prints from it (open edition).
-These would not be numbered and not be called limited edition, these are just art prints.
+Another scenario is that instead of limiting the edition, they might decide that they like the painting so much that they will produce an endless supply of prints from it (open edition).
+These would not be numbered and not be a limited edition.
 These may or may not be signed.

 My Reduction prints fall into the category of limited edition original prints.
 It is physically impossible for more prints to be made once the Lino block has been completely carved.